 An efficient gear changing system giving forward, neutral and astern movement is compulsory for motors up to and including 1000 cc capacity.
-The control handle for reverse gear, ready for use, must be within easy hand-reach of the driver when he is in the normal driving position.
+The control handle for reverse gear, ready for use, must be within easy handreach of the driver when he is in the normal driving position.
 Manoeuvring of the boat astern must be possible by selecting reverse gear.

-The casing of the underwater unit (gearcase) is free.
+The casing of the underwater unit (gearcase) below the anti-ventilation plate is free.
 All internal parts referred to on the homologation file must be maintained.
 Should the homologation provide for it, the exhaust will be a propeller exhaust.